 Health Care Informatics is a dynamic emerging field that focuses on how technology is used in the delivery of health care services.
-Informatics has made many contributions to the health care environment in recent years: applications of technology to administrative and financial transactions, such as billing and inventory control; a virtual explosion of health-related information available to consumers via the Internet; as well as the ARRA High Tech Stimulus Act that promotes the implementation of electronic medical records, and gains in making health evidence research more accessible to health professionals, researchers, and patients.
+Informatics has made many contributions to the health care environment in recent years: applications of technology to administrative and financial transactions, such as billing and inventory control; a virtual explosion of health-related information available to consumers via the Internet; as well as state and federal data reporting mandates.

 |HCI 505||The Business of Health Informatics||3 credits|